Polygence blog > Research Opportunities and Ideas

 Application deadline: April 1st

 Need lots of flexibility?
-This program lets you work in a 1-week, 2-week, or 4-week intensive psychology class into your own schedule.
+This program lets you work a 1-week, 2-week, or 4-week intensive psychology class into your own schedule.
 It covers social media's effects on the brain, the influence of perception, how the brain works, insight into learning and memory, possible psychology careers, and more.
 You will complete and present a final product at the end of your session.

 6. Psychology and Brain Sciences Pre-College Program